 About Living City Farms

 Living City Farms is a small no-till farm in Northeast Ohio that uses agro-ecological and permaculture-inspired practices to care for the land and our community.
-We got our start by growing produce for the Akron-based vegan restaurant Ms. Julie’s Kitchen and now offer our harvest publicly from Summit Lake (Akron) and Tallmadge locations.
-Living City Farms currently grows vegetables—everything from kale and lettuce to tomatoes and peppers—and has plans to add perennial fruit like elderberries and pawpaws very soon.
+We got our start by growing produce for the Akron-based vegan restaurant, Good Roots Ohio, and now offer our harvest publicly from our farm in Tallmadge and from farmers markets across Akron and Tallmadge.
+Living City Farms currently grows vegetables—everything from kale and lettuce to tomatoes and peppers and perennial fruit like elderberries and pawpaws.

 Regenerative farming practices